sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/11-phasor-representation.md

 - Angle of the phasor: The angular position $\phi$, with respect to a reference direction

 Can also be represented by a complex number.
+But $j$ is used as the imaginary unit becasue $i$ is used for time-varying current.

 ## Representation